Medical Assisting Program Overview

-What is the cost of the Medical Assistant program?
+What is the cost of the Medical Assisting program?

 Tuition costs for Medical Assisting will vary depending on the school and your individual situation (think location, finances, etc.).
-At Eagle Gate College, there are a number of financial aid options available to Medical Assistant students.
-Reach out to anadmissions representative for more information.
+At Eagle Gate College, there are a number of financial aid options available to Medical Assisting students.
+Reach out to an admissions representative for more information.

 What courses are required to become a Medical Assistant?

-What certifications will the Medical Assistant program prepare me for?
+What certifications will the Medical Assisting program prepare me for?

 Graduates of Eagle Gate’s MA program are eligible to take the Certified Medical Assistant (CMA) certification exam, which is offered by the American Association of Medical Assistants (AAMA).

-What kind of jobs can you get with a Medical Assistant degree?
+What kind of jobs can you get with a Medical Assisting diploma?